kongkrog/isat-profile-customizer/README.md

 ### Usage
 Please use the link above to avoid downloading this repo.

-Else download this repo and run the html file for usage.
+For the one who wants to modify the Game Over animation: Download this repo and modify the image in the "frames" folder, then run gameover.html.

 ### Notes
 If you want to improve/modify this project, feel free to clone/fork it.
 My code is sloppy and I already lost my will to fix it.